Skip to main content

 Guidance

-This section may contain up to three tables of measures, depending on the school phase.
-The ‘Primary’ and/or ‘Secondary’ tables display the performance of pupil groups at the corresponding phase of education.
-Measures are generated for the pupil groups FSM and/or children looked after (CLA) and low/middle/high prior attainers.
-The ‘Absence’ table displays absence rates of pupils eligible for FSM, pupils with SEN, and pupils with English as an additional language.
+This section may contain up to four tables of measures, depending on the school phase.
+The ‘Primary’, ‘Secondary’ and/or ‘16 to 18’ tables display the performance of pupil groups at the corresponding phase of education.
+For ‘Primary’ and ‘Secondary’, measures are generated for the pupil groups FSM and/or children looked after (CLA) and low/middle/high prior attainers.
+For ‘16 to 18’, value added measures are generated for the GCSE grades 0-3/4-6/7-9 prior attainment bands.
+The ‘Absence’ table displays if the school’s absence percentage is in the highest or lowest 20% of pupils eligible for FSM, pupils with SEN and pupils with English as an additional language.
 Only the latest year’s data is assessed in this section.
+Cohorts of less than 11 are not included in this section.

 For the tables of performance measures, shaded boxes and text will appear for a pupil group measure if both the measure is significantly different to the national comparator for that pupil group and the national comparison for a pupil group differs to the national comparison for the whole school.
 For example, if Progress 8 for all pupils was not significantly different to national but Progress 8 for low prior attainers was significantly above national, the low attainers group will be highlighted.
 If Progress 8 for all pupils and Progress 8 for low prior attainers were both significantly above national, then the group will not be highlighted.

-The text and shading are based on significance when compared with the corresponding national value for each measure, with the exception of the FSM and/or CLA pupil group which is compared with the national for pupils who are not FSM and/or CLA.
+The text and shading are based on the significance of the comparison to national for the pupil group.
+For these comparisons, the pupil group measure is compared with the corresponding national value for that pupil group, with the exception of the FSM and/or CLA pupil group which is compared with the national for pupils who are not FSM and/or CLA.

 For the ‘Primary’ table, please also note the following points: